The captivating island of Sardinia is a true Mediterranean gem that holds a secret: its dazzling flamingos!

 Best Time to See Flamingos in Cagliari

-The best time to see flamingos in Cagliari is actually early summer, especially the first few weeks of June, as this is considered ‘flamingo season’.
+I’d still say that the best time to see flamingos in Cagliari is actually early summer, especially the first few weeks of June, as this is considered ‘flamingo season’.

 This is when the flamingos lay their eggs and nest and is usually the period when there are the most amount of flamingos present.